luong-komorebi/Begin-Latex-in-minutes/readme.md

 * [Adding images](#adding-images)
 * [Insert code into LaTeX](#insert-code-into-latex)

-## What is LaTeX
+## What is LaTeX ?

 LaTeX, which is pronounced «Lah-tech» or «Lay-tech» (to rhyme with «blech» or «Bertolt Brecht»), is a document preparation system for high-quality typesetting.
 It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing.

-## Why use LaTeX
+## Why use LaTeX ?

-* LaTeX is free, mutiplatform.
+* LaTeX is free, multiplatform.
 * LaTeX is just a text document (which can be opened by any text editor), readily converted to PDF.
 * LaTeX separates content and style.
 Style once, then focus on content.
 * The workflow is faster compared to MS Word.
 * LaTeX is widely used for scientific topics.

-> It doesn't come without drawbacks, but is still worth learning.
+> LaTeX doesn't come without drawbacks, but is still worth learning.

 ## Set up for LaTeX